Many-valued logic: Applications

 Known applications of many-valued logic can be roughly classified into two groups.
 The first group uses many-valued logic to solve binary problems more efficiently.
 For example, a well-known approach to represent a multiple-output Boolean function is to treat its output part as a single many-valued variable and convert it to a single-output characteristic function (specifically, the indicator function).
 Other applications of many-valued logic include design of programmable logic arrays (PLAs) with input decoders, optimization of finite-state machines, testing, and verification.

 The second group targets the design of electronic circuits that employ more than two discrete levels of signals, such as many-valued memories, arithmetic circuits, and field programmable gate arrays (FPGAs).
 Many-valued circuits have a number of theoretical advantages over standard binary circuits.
 For example, the interconnect on and off chip can be reduced if signals in the circuit assume four or more levels rather than only two.
 In memory design, storing two instead of one bit of information per memory cell doubles the density of the memory in the same die size.
 Applications using arithmetic circuits often benefit from using alternatives to binary number systems.
 For example, residue and redundant number systems can reduce or eliminate the ripple-through carries that are involved in normal binary addition or subtraction, resulting in high-speed arithmetic operations.
 These number systems have a natural implementation using many-valued circuits.
 However, the practicality of these potential advantages heavily depends on the availability of circuit realizations, which must be compatible or competitive with present-day standard technologies.
 In addition to aiding in the design of electronic circuits, many-valued logic is used extensively to test circuits for faults and defects.
 Basically all known automatic test pattern generation (ATG) algorithms used for digital circuit testing require a simulator that can resolve 5-valued logic (0, 1, x, D, D').
 The additional values—x, D, and D'—represent (1) unknown/uninitialized, (2) a 0 instead of a 1, and (3) a 1 instead of a 0.

+A third area of application is in quantum information processing, where the natural computational unit is not necessarily a binary qubit.
+A qudit is a quantum system with d > 2 discrete levels, and quantum communication protocols using qudits can achieve higher channel capacities and stronger security guarantees than qubit-based protocols.
+The algebraic structure of qudit operations is naturally described by many-valued logic over the same number of levels, and several research groups have explored synthesis and optimization of qudit quantum circuits using Many-valued logic concepts as a basis.
+Photonic platforms, in particular, support high-dimensional encoding in degrees of freedom such as frequency, orbital angular momentum, and time bins, making qudit-based quantum communication an active area of experimental development.